-Auditor Blaha called the meeting to order, which was being conducted solely in a virtual format due to weather and travel concerns.
-She explained that the meeting was being recorded and streamed to the Office of the State Auditor (OSA) YouTube channel.
-A photo of the Working Group members was taken, and the meeting agenda was accepted with no changes.
+Auditor Blaha called the meeting to order.
+She explained that the meeting was being conducted in a hybrid format and being recorded and streamed to the Office of the State Auditor (OSA) YouTube channel.
+The meeting agenda was accepted with no changes.